 Injured and struggling to keep control of his vessel, Eldoran can't escape the Earth's gravitational pull and falls toward the Earth — more specifically, straight toward an unsuspecting Japanese elementary school.

-franchise, is a genuinely heartwarming series that has a surprising amount of character development; much more than you would expect from a giant robot show aimed at younger children.
+Zettai Muteki Raijin-Oh, the first series of the Eldoran franchise trilogy, is a genuinely heartwarming series that has a surprising amount of character development; much more than you would expect from a giant robot show aimed at younger children.
 The main cast is made up of the eighteen students, each with their own distinct look, personality, and duty.
 The three stars of the series are Jin, Asuka and Kouji, who are charged with piloting the three robots that combine to form Raijin-Oh.
-While they're out fighting, their classmate Maria takes control of the command center and guides the other 14 children as they monitor and contol Raijin-Oh.
+While they're out fighting, their Class President, Maria takes control of the command center and guides the entire class body to monitor Raijin-Oh.

 This show contains examples of: